kai-tub/rico-hdl/README.md

 from safetensors.numpy import load from pathlib import Path

-# path to the encoded dataset/output of rs-tensor-encoder
+# path to the encoded dataset/output of rico-hdl
 encoded_path = Path("./Encoded-BigEarthNet")

 # Make sure to only open the environment once